Profzubbyd/66DaysofData/README.md

 ### Day 57
 Today, I continued with my project on Taxitime.
 Did some more data cleaning and EDA.
 I also tried doing visualizations but the data was really large so I plan on segmenting it and doing the visualizations that way.

+### Day 58
+Today, I reviewed Time Series data in R in preparation for an Exam I have tomorrow.